TesterRB/Workshop/README.md

 - **`main.py`** → Orchestrates the pipeline, running extraction → transformation → loading.
 - **`KPIs.ipynb`** → Notebook with exploratory analysis and KPI visualizations.

-## Conclusion
-This workshop demonstrates how to transform raw CSV data into a structured dimensional model in MySQL, using a simple but effective ETL pipeline.
-From there, meaningful KPIs can be extracted to better understand hiring trends.